 Founded: 1947, as part of the New Zealand Forest Service

 Chief Executive: Dr Julian Elder

 Scion head office is located in Rotorua, with a staff of around 300.
-A second office is located in Christchurch, on the University of Canterbury campus, with around 20 staff.
-Small teams of specialised staff are also located in Wellington and Dunedin.
+A second office is located in Christchurch with around 30 staff, interns and students.
+A small team of specialised staff are also located in Wellington.